M.P. Evans Group plc

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with palm oil production?

-A collaboration with the university of Indonesia for collecting information about the quality of life of people living on and around the company operations in Indonesia is reported by the company.
+A collaboration with the University of Indonesia for collecting information about the quality of life of people living on and around the company operations in Indonesia is reported by the company.
+The company also engages with provincial universities or local consultants to survey the presence of rare, threatened, and endangered species (against widely used systems of classifications such as the IUCN Red List, the Convention on International Trade in Endangered Species ("CITES") Appendices and the national protected species lists).

 -